Ghostrider75001/Sae-Dolibarr/README.md

-# Projet ERP/CRM avec Dolibarr
+# ERP/CRM Project with Dolibarr

 ## Introduction
-Ce projet consiste à migrer d'une solution ERP/CRM externalisée vers une solution hébergée en interne basée sur le progiciel Dolibarr.
-Le but est de mettre en place un Dolibarr fonctionnel sur un serveur dédié dans l'entreprise en automatisant l'installation, l'import des données et en assurant la sauvegarde des données.
+This project involves migrating from an outsourced ERP/CRM solution to an internally hosted solution based on the Dolibarr software package.
+The objective is to establish a functional Dolibarr instance on a dedicated server within the company by automating the installation, data import, and ensuring data backup.

-## Cahier des charges
+## Specifications
-- Automatiser l'installation de Dolibarr et du SGBD via un script `install.sh`.
+- Automate the installation of Dolibarr and the DBMS via an `install.sh` script.
-- Automatiser l'import des données exportées via un script `import_csv.sh`.
+- Automate the import of exported data via an `import_csv.sh` script.
-- Dockeriser l'installation pour faciliter le déploiement.
+- Dockerize the installation for easier deployment.
-- Assurer une procédure de sauvegarde complète pour permettre une reprise après incident.
+- Ensure a complete backup procedure to allow recovery after an incident.

-## Étapes du projet
+## Project steps
-1. Découverte de Dolibarr avec installation simple sur une VM Debian.
+1. Discovery of Dolibarr with simple installation on a Debian VM.
-2. Importation des données existantes en utilisant les fonctionnalités intégrées à Dolibarr ou en manipulant directement le SGBD.
+2. Importing existing data using the functionalities integrated into Dolibarr or by directly manipulating the DBMS.
-3. Dockerisation de l'installation en créant des Dockerfiles pour Dolibarr et le SGBD.
+3. Dockerization of the installation by creating Dockerfiles for Dolibarr and the DBMS.

 ## Ressources
 - [Wiki Dolibarr](https://wiki.dolibarr.org/)